Tuesday, May 12, 2015

 1. Participation: Who's talking?
 Who's not talking (or understanding)?
 These are issues even in monolingual communities, but where more than one language is spoken, try to observe what the use of or shift among languages means in terms of who does and doesn't participate fully - or at all.
 Typically use of an elite language or a language spoken by a majority in the community will favor people in leadership positions.
 Choice of language may reflect power as much as a desire to reach the most people.

 2. Gender: Related to the previous point, what do women speak and not speak?
-Women tend not to have as many languages as men, due to lack of formal education of girls, as well as to the opportunities even unschooled men have to travel and interact with speakers of other language speakers in their region (and beyond).
+Women tend not to have as many languages as men, due to lack of formal education of girls, as well as to the opportunities even unschooled men have to travel and interact with speakers of other languages in their region (and beyond).
 Try to get an idea of what languages women use in homes, community, and local markets, and what gaps there may be for their direct communication with government, extension agencies, development projects, school staff, etc.

 3. Interpretation: Where it is necessary to work across more than one language, what is the quality of rendition in the target language(s)?
 If you don't speak the target language you have to trust the interpreters who do, but don't do so blindly.
 You may have seen a spoof of movie subtitles where an actor speaks a long piece and the subtitle has one or two words - be alert to shortcut summaries and query the interpreter when s/he gives you one.* In 2010 I sat in on a training of community animal health workers in Moroto, Uganda, who requested a change of interpreter to one who had better command of relevant vocabulary in Karamojong language.
 If there had not been that alternative, what might have been lost in translation?
 Check to be sure of the interpreter's confidence in the technical topic(s) being discussed before putting them on the spot to translate for you.